Start a blog the easy way

 4. Install WordPress

 Next, you will install WordPress and Bluehost makes this very easy.
-You must log into Bluehost.com and scroll to the “website” section (check your email for login info).
+You must log-in to Bluehost.com and scroll to the “website” section (check your email for login info).
 If this screen does not come up right away make sure you click on the “hosting” tab and then the “cpannel“ tab on the top left of your screen.
 Press the WordPress button and wait a minute.
-If the screen takes you to “BlueHost Marketplace Powered by MOJO” screen simply click continue.
+If the screen takes you to the “BlueHost Marketplace Powered by MOJO” screen simply click continue.
 This step takes you through a few screens but only takes about five minutes.

 Click “Hosting” and “cPanel” as seen below.
 Under “Website Builders” click “WordPress” or “Install WordPress button.”